mariaheisel99/NumeriskeMetoderPraktiskProg/README.md

 |                    total points: 93  |
 | ------------------------------------ |

-exam performed : exam project 14 Cholesky decomposition of a real symmetric positive-definite matrix
+# exam performed : exam project 14 Cholesky decomposition of a real symmetric positive-definite matrix

 In the exam the Cholesky decomposition of a real symmetric positive-definite matrix are implemented.
 This is done using the Cholesky–Crout algorithm which starts from the upper left corner of the matrix L and proceeds the matrix column by column.
+A = L*L^T
 The decompostion is inside cholesky.cs.

-The cholesky.cs contains a class cholesky that continas a matrix L, which is to store the lower triangular matrix L.
+The cholesky.cs contains a class cholesky that contain a matrix L, which is to store the lower triangular matrix L.  It is build with object-oriented programming with different separat methodes (constructor, solve, det, inverse)

+* A constructor cholesky(matrix A) takes matrix A as input and perform Cholesky decomposition on the matrix A.
+* solve(vector b) is to solve equation Ax=b.
+It returns the solution vector x.
+This is done first with forward substitution method to solve equation Ly=b, where L is the lower triangular matrix.
+After this beackward substitution method is used to sole equation L^T*x=y.
+* the methode det() calculated the determinant of the input matrix using the cholesky decomposition.
+Det(A)=Det(LL^T)=Det(L)Det(Æ^T)=Det(L)^2.
+Due to L beign lower triangular the determinant of L is the product of the diagonal elements in L.
+* The methode inverse() findes the inverse of matrix A by solving Axi=LL^Txi=ei i times.

+Beside teh build cholesky.cs a methode is added to the matrix.cs files.
+This the random_symmetric_matrix(int n) that takes integer n and construct a random symmetric matrix, also IsReal(double val) and checkEigenvalues(matrix B) are implemnted.
+That check for real and positive eigenvalues.
+This methodes are implemented sush that the main.cs in the exam first havea methode cales positive_definite_matrix(int n), that returns a positive definite matrix with n dimension.
+It construct a symmetric matrix and uses jacobi.cyclic to finde the eigenvalues and thereafter check for real and postive eigenvalues.
+This gives per definition a psotive definite matrix due to matrix M beign positive-definite if M is symmetic and all eigenvalues are positive and real.

+In the main.cs different test and calcualtion are beformed.
+This is lined out in the Out.txt.